ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-category-api}
 {: api}

 You can programmatically add the category to your product that best describes it by calling the Partner Center Sell API as shown in the following sample request.
-The example adds the `storage` category type to the product:
+The example adds the `virtual machine` category type to the product:

 ```bash
 curl --request PATCH \